-In the midst of this obsession, I discovered that I excelled at helping other people figure out their big picture goals in their lives and businesses.
-I had the ability to show them how to implement systems, become more productive and not to be overwhelmed by what it would take to get to where they wanted to be.
-As I slowly began to think about pivoting, I started this as a side gig while still running my jewelry company.
-I took on a few clients through recommendations from friends and received such amazing feedback from them of our work together that I new this was the next chapter in my life.
+I also had the ability to show them how to implement systems, become more productive and not to be overwhelmed by what it would take to get to where they wanted to be.
+As I slowly began to think about pivoting, I started this as a side gig while closing my jewelry company.
+I took on a few clients through recommendations from friends and received such amazing feedback from them of our work together that I knew this was the next chapter in my life.